binojvr/AnalyticsBackendSystemArchitecture/README.md

 The system needs to:

-- [ ]  handle large write volume: Billions write events per day.
+- [X]  handle large write volume: Billions write events per day.

-- [ ] handle large read/query volume: Millions merchants want to get insight about their business.
+- [X] handle large read/query volume: Millions merchants want to get insight about their business.
 Read/Query patterns are time-series related metrics.

-- [ ] provide metrics to customers with at most one hour delay.
+- [X] provide metrics to customers with at most one hour delay.

-- [ ] run with minimum downtime.
+- [X] run with minimum downtime.

-- [ ] have the ability to reprocess historical data in case of bugs in the processing logic.
+- [X] have the ability to reprocess historical data in case of bugs in the processing logic.

+***Please refer at the end for solution to above specific requirement***

 **Requirement Analysis**